mazingstudio/libresp/README.md

-# RESP (REdis Serialization Protocol) encoder and decoder for Arduino
+# RESP (REdis Serialization Protocol) encoder and decoder

-This is a [RESP][1] encoder/decoder library I'm using to play with Arduino-based thingies.
-[RESP][1] is standard C so it actually does not depend on Arduino.
+This is a [RESP][1] encoder/decoder library designed for Arduino, but it can be used with any C project.

-**Warning**: This project still lacks bechmarkis and it probably has some security issues regarding how strings are decoded, so maybe this is not a good time to use it in production.

-## How to install (on Arduino)
+## Using it as an Arduino library

 Download the latest [.ZIP package][2] and follow the official instructions on [importing a .ZIP library][3].

 ## License

-> Copyright (c) 2015 José Carlos Nieto, https://menteslibres.net/xiam
+> Copyright (c) 2015-today.
+Mazing Studio, https://mazing.io
 >
 > Permission is hereby granted, free of charge, to any person obtaining
 > a copy of this software and associated documentation files (the